 I thanked her for introducing me to Naomi Wolfe's work and told her how reading her book has inspired me to start looking into providing erotic massages to women.

-I was moved to help women achieve the kind of pleasure Naomi describes, and I thought that armed with the right knowledge, I might do just that.
+Back then, I was moved to help women achieve the kind of pleasure Naomi describes, and I thought that armed with the right knowledge, I might do just that.

 I started doing erotic massage because I wanted women to experience the kind of touch Naomi talked about.
 Then, I found that above joy, most of my clients were looking for attention, touch, and love.

 Most of my clients were touch-starved.
 They were either divorced, widowed, in sexless marriages, or celibate for a variety of reasons.

 What started as a way to bring pleasure to women's lives, turned into a practice of giving love and attention to women that dearly needed and deserved it.